-All electricity transmission company communication materials regarding land access must be readable and readily accessible by those affected by a transmission project. why, and at what stages of the project
+All written electricity transmission company communication materials regarding land access must be readable and readily accessible by those affected by a transmission project.

-- Provide timely updates and additional details as necessary to inform affected stakeholders on project progress. - Provide a designated person, such as a 'land liaison officer', for each landowner. - Provide an emergency contact for outside business hours. - Ensure all materials are written in plain English, concise and easy to follow.
-Avoid use of legal language. - Ensure all material is readily accessible.
-General information may be published on an electricity transmission company's website, notifications placed in local papers or other media where warranted, and letters sent to affected landowners. - Provide links to translation services in communications. - Conduct all communication collaboratively, sensitively and respectfully. - Ensure that anyone who engages with landowners from or on behalf of the electricity transmission company has training in appropriate and effective stakeholder engagement, including on the principles in this document.
+- Ensure all materials are written in plain English, concise and easy to follow.

+Avoid use of legal language.

+- Ensure all material is readily

+accessible.
+General information may be

+published on an electricity transmission

+company's website, notifications placed

+in local papers or other media where

+warranted, and letters or emails sent to

+affected landowners.

+- Provide links to translation services in communications.